How To Get a Building Permit In California

 Kathleen, a recent Design with Frank customer, was seeking to build her retirement cabin in Yuba County, California.
 She consulted our experts at FRANK on how to obtain her building permit in California, as Yuba County is known for having stringent requirements.
 Our team contacted Yuba County to inquire further about the details of permit requirements.

 Kathleen owns a beautiful two-acre property and wanted to construct a one-bedroom cabin to enjoy her retirement.
-After some consultation with our team, she selected FRANK" s mini one-bedroom design for a cabin roughly 1,000 square feet.
+After some consultation with our team, she selected FRANK's mini one-bedroom design for a cabin of roughly 1,000 square feet.

 Kathleen purchased the full construction set with FRANK, and our experts were able to help her customize her home design to her individual needs.
 She wanted the cabin to be designed for easy access that would age gracefully with her.
 Our team also added a sprinkler system, changed the exterior to fiber cement boards, and developed it on slab on grade foundation.
 FRANK also provided her with a site plan for the entirety of her property.